drewesk/AIQueryApp/README.md

 ## LangChain Flask SerpAPI MongoDB Ollama Integration

-This is a simple Flask app that connects to:

 - An Ollama AI model server
 - SerpAPI for web search
 - MongoDB for persistent chat memory